zaibazhar/advanceSCSS/SCSS.md

   display: none;
 }
 ```
 This can be very useful when you have a deep nesting of rules already in place, and you want to effect a change to the styling of an element based on a selector match much closer to the DOM root.
-Client capability flags such as the `no-touch` class are often applied in such a way, to the `<body>` element for example.
+Client capability flags such as the [Modernizr](http://modernizr.com/docs/) `no-touch` class are often applied this way to the `<body>` element.

 ## Variable interpolation in selectors